nmiles2go/CPPShooter_with_JSONHTTPLoading/README.md

 **Existing Functionality:**

   <img width="452" height="330" alt="image" src="https://github.com/user-attachments/assets/162d0a83-c45e-4436-b2a9-b2257d6b9d6e" />

+After downloading/cloning the repository,
+1. Delete the Saved, Binaries and Intermediate folders
+2. Then Right-Click on the UProject file, CPP_JSON_SHOOTER.uproject, go to Show More options, select Generate Visual Studio Project Files
+3. Double Click on the Solution File, CPP_JSON_SHOOTER.sln
+4. Build
+5. Open the Uproject file

   You can play the game in the TEST_LEVEL using BP_ShooterGameMode.
 Later check the output log for the fetched json file.
 It has an "Error" flag.